This article explains how to use the GAP Guardian app for iOS and Android.

-Enter your user name and password in the "Username" and "Password" text boxes respectively, then tap "Login".
+Enter your user name in the "Username" text box then tap "Next".
+When prompted for a password, enter it and tap "Password" text box and tap "Login".
 If you only have one device assigned to you on the Portal, your credentials will be validated, and the Dashboard will load.
 If you have more than one device assigned to you, you will be asked to select which device you are using before proceeding to the Dashboard.

 The Dashboard screen shows all the app functions available to you.

 Note: some functions may not be available to you as a result of configuration undertaken by your administrator.

 SOS mode raises an emergency alert on the Portal.
 It is used to indicate that you are in danger and require assistance.

 To activate SOS mode, press and hold the SOS button until the animation around the edge of the icon completes a full circle.
 When complete, a red banner will display, and the SOS button will pulsate.
 An SOS message will be sent at regular intervals to the Portal.

 To configure the SOS message interval, tap Settings then SOS.
 Drag the "Send SOS every..." slider to the desired value.

 To trigger a phone call when SOS mode is started, tap Settings then SOS.
 Flick the "Call ... when SOS mode started" option to "on".
 The number called will be defined by your administrator.
 Please see the Administration Guide for more information.